Swiss Authorised Representative: All you need to Know

 This means that Swiss Manufacturers must appoint a European Authorised Representative to export their devices to Europe.
 At the same time, European Manufacturers must designate a Swiss Authorised Representative

-According to SR812.213 (MepV) from 01.
+According to SR812.213 (MepV) Art.
+104a from 01.
 July 2020 entering into force 26.
-May 2021 Art.
-104a the following transition period for a manufacturer which is located in the EU or EER or for a foreign manufacturer with an EU REP shall name for all products placed on the Swiss market after 26.
-May 2021 a Swiss AR:
+May 2021 the following transition period for a manufacturer which is located in the EU or EER apply.
+They shall appoint a Swiss Repsentative for all produ ts placed on the Swiss market after 26.
+May 2021.

-- December 31st, 2021: Class III and class IIb and active implantable medical devices:
+- December 31st, 2021: Class III and implantable class IIb and active implantable medical devices:

 - March 31nd, 2022: Non-implantable products class IIb and IIa31.